Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

-As most people know, people must eat to keep living.
+As most people know, people must eat to stay alive.
 The Bible says a lot about eating and food.
 God created food to be received with thanksgiving by those who believe and who know the truth.
-He richly provides us with everything for our enjoyment including food, according to 1 Timothy 4:3; 6:17.
+He richly provides us with everything for our enjoyment, including food, according to 1 Timothy 4:3; 6:17.

-The Bible is loaded with references about food from Genesis to Revelation.
+The Bible is loaded with references to food from Genesis to Revelation.
 Food was involved when the serpent tempted the woman to eat from the tree of knowledge of good and evil in the garden.
-Food is mentioned 90 times in the Gospels.
-Eating is mentioned at least 109 times.

 Meals in the Bible